Proofreading Services Overview – Work at Home Proofreading Jobs

 Reader Feedback

-According to one of our readers, ProofreadingServices does ask you to take a grammar test when you apply.
-Then, after the grammar test, you have to work on sample edits and this is unpaid time.
+According to one of our readers, ProofreadingServices.com asks you to take a grammar test when you apply.
+Then, after the grammar test, you have to work on sample edits — and this is unpaid time.

-It is possible to be rejected when you are at that stage, so this is a risk.
+It’s possible to be rejected at that stage, so this is something to keep in mind.

 How Would Interested Individuals Apply to ProofreadingServices.com?

-Simply go to their website and click on Apply.
-Click on the link to go to the proofreading test.
+Simply go to their website and click on Apply, then follow the link to the preliminary proofreading test.

 Working for yourself is usually the most profitable route to take because you can set your own rates and seek out higher-paying clients.